asbjornb/spool/docs/DESIGN.md

 We don't record pixels.
 We record *meaning*:
 - This is a prompt
-- This is thinking (with duration)
+- This is thinking
 - This is a tool call (with inputs)
-- This is a result (with truncation info)
+- This is a result

 ### 5. Open format